 The approach is for MoH and DHBs to develop policy toolkits and funding agreements to instigate a new approach to primary health, which focuses more on population health and the role of the community. (p.
 5)

+Publication date:

+Duration:

-Publication date: February 2001 Duration: 2001-2011 Number of pages: 40
+Number of pages:

-Signed by: Crown only This GDS replaces: Not applicable Jointly held with: Not applicable Transferred from: Not applicable Strategy map: Not found Not applicable Legislation:
+Signed by:

+This GDS replaces:

+Jointly held with:

+Transferred from:

+Strategy map:

+Legislation: